AnacletoLAB/GRIP-Transformer/readme.md

 | `pos_encoding.py` | Positional encoding used by the Transformer. |
 | `requirements.txt` | Python environment used for the original experiments. |

-Do not replace the B4 tokenizer with the later 3-mer tokenizer.
-The historical B4 checkpoint expects a vocabulary size of 7 and does not use a BOS token.

 ## Requirements